admb-project/admb/scripts/docker/quickstart-unix.md

         cd simple

-2. Build simple.tpl into an executable using the ADMB Docker container.
+2. Build simple.tpl into an executable using the ADMB Docker Image.

    For Windows host,